Materials-Consortia/OPTIMADE/optimade.rst

 The physical unit of a property, the embedded items of a list, or values of a dictionary, are defined with the field :field:`x-optimade-unit` with the following requirements:

 - The field MUST be given with a non-:val:`null` value both at the highest level in the OPTIMADE Property Definition and all inner Property Definitions.
-- If the property refers to a physical quantity that is dimensionless (often also refered to as having the dimension 1) or refers to a dimensionless count of something (e.g., the number of protons in a nucleus) the field MUST have the value :val:`unitless`.
+- If the property refers to a physical quantity that is dimensionless (often also refered to as having the dimension 1) or refers to a dimensionless count of something (e.g., the number of protons in a nucleus) the field MUST have the value :val:`dimensionless`.
 - If the the property refers to an entity for which the assignment of a unit would not make sense, e.g., a string representing a chemical formula or a serial number the field MUST have the value :val:`inapplicable`.

-A standard set of unit symbols for OPTIMADE is taken from version 3.09 unit database :val:`definition.units` from `GNU Units software <https://www.gnu.org/software/units/>`__ located in the file: "definitions.units" in [the GNU Units source distribution version 2.21](http://ftp.gnu.org/gnu/units/).
+A standard set of unit symbols for OPTIMADE is taken from version 3.09 unit database :val:`definition.units` from `GNU Units software <https://www.gnu.org/software/units/>`__ located in the file: "definitions.units" in `the GNU Units source distribution version 2.21 <http://ftp.gnu.org/gnu/units/>`__.
 If the unit is available in this database, or if it can be expressed as a compound unit expression using these units, the value of :field:`x-optimade-unit` SHOULD use the corresponding (compound) string symbol and a corresponding definition refering to the same symbol be given in the field :field:`standard`.

 A compound unit expression based on the GNU Units symbols is created by a sequence of unit symbols separated by a single multiplication :val:`*` symbol.